lumail/lumail2/README.md

 Once installed you'll want to create your own personal configuration file.

-To allow smooth upgrades it is __recommended__ you do not edit the global configuration file `/etc/lumail2/lumail2.lua`.
+To allow smooth upgrades it is __recommended__ you do not edit the global configuration file `/etc/lumail/lumail.lua`.
 Instead you should copy the sample user-configuration file into place:

-      $ mkdir ~/.lumail2/
+      $ mkdir ~/.lumail/
-      $ cp lumail2.user.lua ~/.lumail2/lumail2.lua
+      $ cp lumail.user.lua ~/.lumail/lumail.lua

 If you prefer you can name your configuration file after the hostname of the local system - this is useful if you store your dotfiles under revision control, and share them:

-      $ mkdir ~/.lumail2/
+      $ mkdir ~/.lumail/
-      $ cp lumail2.user.lua ~/.lumail2/$(hostname --fqdn).lua
+      $ cp lumail.user.lua ~/.lumail/$(hostname --fqdn).lua

-The defaults in [the per-user configuration file](lumail2.user.lua) should be adequately documented, but in-brief you'll want to ensure you set at least the following:
+The defaults in [the per-user configuration file](lumail.user.lua) should be adequately documented, but in-brief you'll want to ensure you set at least the following:

      -- Set the location of your Maildir folders, and your sent-folder Config:set( "maildir.prefix", os.getenv( "HOME" ) .. "/Maildir/" );